 – Driftwood Mall Christmas Tree Display, Cliffe Ave., Courtenay (Nov 17-Dec 3) SOLD OUT

 – First Insurance, 8th Street, Courtenay SOLD OUT

 – Edible Island, 6th Street, Courtenay SOLD OUT

 – F.D.
 Interiors, 5th Street, Courtenay SOLD OUT

 – Blush Salon, 5th Street, Courtenay SOLD OUT

-– Coastal Community Credit Unions, all branches SOLD OUT
+– Coastal Community Credit Union (all branches) SOLD OUT

 – Harbourview Dental, Comox Ave., Comox SOLD OUT

 – Comox Recreation Centre, Noel Ave., Comox SOLD OUT